neurocollective/juniordevframework/README.md

 I just can't.

-# CoreContributors
+# Core Contributors

-(anyone with a merged PR will be added to this list)
+(anyone with a merged PR during the alpha will be added to this list)

 [neurocollective](https://github.com/neurocollective/)
 [jordanjmiller](https://github.com/jordanjmiller)